bnwest/GoBlackjackSimulation/typescript/README.md

 % cd typescript
 ```

-and then installed typescript via `npm` and initialized the TypeScript project:
+and then installed TypeScript via `npm` and initialized the TypeScript project:
 ```
 % npm i typescript --save-dev